-Our ancestors have made decisions that have put our race into a very dangerous path, one that leads to violence, destruction, and ultimate extinction for our race.
+Our ancestors have made decisions that have put us—the human race—on a very dangerous path.

 We do not have to go down this path.

 There are other paths we can take in the future.

 They are violent, destructive, confrontational, irrational, unfair, and don’t conform to any logical or scientific standards about the way reasonable people might want societies to work.
 These societies are built on competition: They divide the world into a large number of entities we call ‘independent and sovereign countries.’
 These countries don’t appear to interested in the long-term welfare of the human race or the protection of the only world we have.
 They seem more concerned with competing with other countries to gain short-term advantages for the group of people who (by chance) happened to have been born inside the network of seemingly arbitrary lines called ‘borders’ that define each country.

 The teams/countries compete using almost unbelievably savage, barbaric, and inhumane methods.
 They use economic sabotage (‘sanctions’) to intentionally create poverty and misery for millions of people.
 They use extortion that includes threats to wipe out critical resources, infrastructure, priceless artifacts, or even to wipe out large parts of the world itself by bombing the deadly toxic waste repositories called nuclear power facilities, if those being threatened don’t grant concessions.
 But their most common means of competition are the well-planed, well organized, well funded, intentional acts of mass murder and destruction called ‘wars.’
 These wars can carry on year after year, decade after decade, generation after generation, killing millions each year before morphing into new wars, that are just as deadly and dangerous.